TANZANIA BIRDING SAFARI

 On this day we shall drive back to Arusha picking some extra birds on the way.
 We shall arrive in Arusha in time for lunch.
 Later in the afternoon we shall drive to Kilimanjaro Airport, for our evening flights home marking the end to our lovely Tanzania Birding Safari.

-Fischer’s Lovebird, Yellow-collared Lovebird, Meyer’s Parrot, Black Coucal, Steel Blue Whydah, Swahili Sparrow, White-bellied Canary, Kori Bustard, Yellow-throated Sandgrouse, Schalow’s Turaco, Hartlaub’s Turaco, Yellow-billed Stork, Saddle-billed Stork, Lyne’s Cisticola, Hunter’s Cisticola, Golden-winged Sunbird, Eastern Double-collared Sunbird, Black-fronted Bush-Shrike, Taita Fiscal, Slate-coloured Boubou, Brubru, Magpie Shrike, Northern White-crowned Shrike, Grey-crested Helmet-shrike, Magpie Shrike, Silverbird, Cinnamon Bracken Warbler, Miombo Wren-warbler, Brown Woodland Warbler, Brown Parisoma, Banded Parisoma, Bar-throated Apalis, Karamoja Apalis, Southern Ground Hornbill, Tanzania Red-billed Hornbill, Bare-faced Go-away-bird, Silvery-cheeked Hornbill, Rameron Pigeon, Brown-backed Woodpecker, Waller’s Starling, Superb Starling, Hildebrandt’s Starling, Secretarybird, Crowned Eagle, Mountain Buzzard, Eastern Chanting Goshawk, Southern Citril, Thick-billed Seedeater, White-naped Raven, Usambiro Barbet, White-headed Barbet, Red and Yellow Barbet, Grey Crowned Crane, Chestnut-banded Plover, Great White Pelican, Rosy-breasted Longclaw, Lesser Flamingo, Greater Flamingo, Black Bishop, Rufous-tailed Weaver, Red-throated Tit, Short-tailed Lark, Two-banded Courser, African Scops-Owl, Black-lored Babbler, Cape Teal, Blacksmith Lapwing, Grey-breasted Spurfowl, Hildebrandt’s Francolin, Mottled Spinetail, Green Woodhoopoe, Ashy Starling
+Fischer’s Lovebird, Yellow-collared Lovebird, Meyer’s Parrot, Black Coucal, Steel Blue Whydah, Swahili Sparrow, White-bellied Canary, Kori Bustard, Yellow-throated Sandgrouse, Schalow’s Turaco, Hartlaub’s Turaco, Yellow-billed Stork, Saddle-billed Stork, Lyne’s Cisticola, Hunter’s Cisticola, Golden-winged Sunbird, Eastern Double-collared Sunbird, Black-fronted Bush-Shrike, Taita Fiscal, Slate-coloured Boubou, Brubru, Magpie Shrike, Northern White-crowned Shrike, Grey-crested Helmet-shrike, Magpie Shrike, Silverbird, Cinnamon Bracken Warbler, Miombo Wren-warbler, Brown Woodland Warbler, Brown Parisoma, Banded Parisoma, Bar-throated Apalis, Karamoja Apalis, Southern Ground Hornbill, Tanzania Red-billed Hornbill, Bare-faced Go-away-bird, Silvery-cheeked Hornbill, Rameron Pigeon, Brown-backed Woodpecker, Waller’s Starling, Superb Starling, Hildebrandt’s Starling, Secretarybird, Crowned Eagle, Mountain Buzzard, Eastern Chanting Goshawk, Southern Citril, Thick-billed Seedeater, White-naped Raven, Usambiro Barbet, White-headed Barbet, Red and Yellow Barbet, Grey Crowned Crane, Chestnut-banded Plover, Great White Pelican, White-headed Mousebird, Short-tailed Lark, Beesley’s Lark, Rosy-breasted Longclaw, Lesser Flamingo, Greater Flamingo, Black Bishop, Rufous-tailed Weaver, Red-throated Tit, Two-banded Courser, African Scops-Owl, Black-lored Babbler, Cape Teal, Blacksmith Lapwing, Grey-breasted Spurfowl, Hildebrandt’s Francolin, Mottled Spinetail, Green Woodhoopoe, Ashy Starling

 Highlight mammals and others